goldnarms/IconWiki/Dependencies.md

 ### Test tools

 #### [Testacular](http://vojtajina.github.com/testacular/)
 This is the test runner used to launch the unit and e2e tests.
-It should also be set up as part of a deployment step in whatever continuous integration scheme wes et up.
+It should also be set up as part of a deployment step in whatever continuous integration scheme we set up.

 #### [Jasmine](http://pivotal.github.com/jasmine/)
 BDD flavored framework used for writing the unit tests.